martinvonz/jj/docs/working-copy.md

 commit the working-copy changes if they have changed.
 The resulting revision will replace the previous working-copy revision.

-Also unlike most other VCSs, added files are implicitly tracked.
+Also unlike most other VCSs, added files are implicitly tracked by default.
 That means that if you add a new file to the working copy, it will be automatically committed once you run e.g. `jj st`.
 Similarly, if you remove a file from the working copy, it will implicitly be untracked.

+The `snapshot.auto-track` config option controls which paths get automatically tracked when they're added to the working copy.
+See the [fileset documentation](filesets.md) for the syntax.
+Files with paths matching [ignore files](#ignored-files) are never tracked automatically

-To untrack a file while keeping it in the working copy, first make sure it's [ignored](#ignored-files) and then run `jj file untrack <path>`.
+You can use `jj file untrack` to untrack a file while keeping it in the working copy.
+However, first [ignore](#ignored-files) them or remove them from the `snapshot.auto-track` patterns; otherwise they will be immediately tracked again.

 ## Conflicts